 Will I be able to access the Internet from my room?^

 The residence halls are wired to the main University server allowing students to access the Internet from their rooms.

 Is there help available if I'm not sure in which direction my education is heading?^

 Always!
 Almost anyone at GU can guide you to people who can help.
 Your faculty advisor should be your first step if you need help with the direction of your academic program.
-Another resource is the Student Academic Center (AD Bldg, 2nd Floor).
-The Vice President for Student Life and Dean of Students Office can also assist with this process.
+Another resource is the Academic Advising and Assistance (College Hall room 104).
+The Vice President for Student Development and Dean of Students Office can also assist with this process.